arunrao/rampart-ai/docs/SECURITY_FEATURES.md

 ### 4. PII Detection & Redaction

 **Hybrid ML-based Detection** using GLiNER models with regex fallback for maximum accuracy and reliability.

+> **💡 Integration:** PII detection is available as part of the unified **Content Filter API** (`/api/v1/filter`) which also includes prompt injection detection and toxicity analysis.
+All three filters can be applied in a single API call.

 **What it protects:**
 - Email addresses (all formats, international)